ksu-is/JobBot/projectroadmap.md

 ## Sprint 1

 Due Friday, 11.06.2020
- X   1.
-Decide on an idea for project and add it to the project worksheet X   2.
-Find a repository to map over
+    1. Decide on an idea for project and add it to the project worksheet
+    2. Find a repository to map over

 ## Sprint 2
     Due Friday, 11.20.2020
-  X   1.
-Modify projectroadmap.md to include deliverables X    2.
-Track progress on planned and emerging tasks in  projectroadmap.md X    3.
-Commmit at least 6 code changes of significant size X    4.
+      1. Modify projectroadmap.md to include deliverables
+      2. Track progress on planned and emerging tasks in  projectroadmap.md
+      3. Commmit at least 6 code changes of significant size X    4.
 Add BeautifulSoup to repository

  ## Sprint 3